 - 4.16 The assessment of foul flow rates up to 2028 indicates that Thames Water have adequately predicted the sewerage infrastructure required for Central London up to 2028.
 Currently sewer flooding is known to be widespread and this situation is predicted to deteriorate by 2015.
-Thames Water are undertaking a sewer alleviation programme, but this will not be completed until 2035, nine years after the end of the study period. - 4.17 It is not possible to predict with any quantitative accuracy the future requirement for sewer infrastructure, based on existing information.
+Thames Water are undertaking a sewer alleviation programme, but this will not be completed until 2035. - 4.17 It is not possible to predict with any quantitative accuracy the future requirement for sewer infrastructure, based on existing information.
 There are potential gaps in provision as a result of the current planning system arrangements.
 Under the current planning regime, developers have an automatic right to connect new developments to the public sewer system once planning permission has been granted.